 The table below summarizes the Analog and ADC input positions on the header.

 Real Time Clock Input

 The DS1307 serial real-time clock (RTC) with low power, full binary-coded decimal (BCD) clock/calendar plus 56 bytes of NV SRAM.
 Address and data are transferred serially through an I2C, bidirectional bus.
 The clock/calendar provides seconds, minutes, hours, day, date, month, and year information.
 The end of the month date is automatically adjusted for months with fewer than 31 days, including corrections for leap year.
 The clock operates in either the 24-hour or 12-hour format with AM/PM indicator.
-The chip has a built-in power-sense circuit that detects power failures and automatically switches to the backup supply.
-Timekeeping operation continues while the part operates from the backup supply.
-Sample sketch for exercising RTC is available for download on the product page.
+The chip has a built-in power sense circuit that detects power failures and automatically switches to the backup supply.
+The timekeeping operation continues while the part operates from the backup supply.
+A sample sketch for exercising RTC is available for download on the product page.

 The table below summarizes the I2C pins used for RTC functioning.

 |PROGRAMMABLE RELAY MODULE||ARUDINO UNO PIN||Atmega328P